| Title: | Functions for University of Auckland Course STATS 201/208 Data Analysis |

 an optional data frame in which to evaluate the formula. |

-Data from an experiment to determine the abundance of oysters recruiting from three sites in two different estuaries in New South Whales.
+Data from an experiment to determine the abundance of oysters recruiting from three sites in two different estuaries in New South Wales.
 One in Georges River and two in Port Stephens.
-The number of oysters were recorded for 10 cm by 10 cm panels over a two year period.
+The number of oysters was recorded for 10 cm by 10 cm panels over a two year period.

 A data frame with 87 observations on 2 variables.